javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 Symbols are created with `Symbol(name)` call.

 Symbols are always different values, even if they have the same name.
 If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(name)` returns (creates if needed) a global symbol with the given name.
-Multiple calls of `Symfol.for` return exactly the same symbol.
+Multiple calls of `Symbol.for` return exactly the same symbol.

 Symbols have two main use cases: